 .NET Reflector for history [paid unsupported C# VB IL MC++]

-Why mentioning .NET Reflector then since it cannot compete by any mean with the free, supported and powerful tools already listed?
-Because .NET Reflector is the father of all .NET Decompilers – and even dare I say – the father of most non Microsoft .NET tools.
-The short history of .NET Reflector is worth reading:
+Why mention .NET Reflector then since it cannot compete by any means with the free, supported, and powerful tools already listed?
+Because .NET Reflector is the father of all .NET Decompilers – and even dare I say – the father of most non-Microsoft .NET tools.

-.NET Reflector was originally developed by Lutz Roeder as freeware.
-Its first version can be tracked back to July 2002 during .NET infancy!
-Lutz is a seasoned Microsoft engineer and researcher that developed the tool on its spare time. .NET Reflector was a super popular tool and it was acquired by Red-Gate in August 2008.
+Lutz Roeder originally developed .NET Reflector as a freeware.
+Its first version can be traced back to July 2002 during .NET infancy!
+Lutz is a seasoned Microsoft engineer and researcher.
+He developed the tool in his spare time. .NET Reflector was a super popular tool.
+Red-Gate acquired it in August 2008.
 Reg-Gate is a leading DB tool vendor that also proposes tools for .NET developers.
 They promised “to continue to offer the tool for free to the community” and only charge for new features.
-Unfortunately they broke their promises: in February 2011 they ran into a storm of protest when charging for .NET Reflector.
+Unfortunately, they broke their promises: in February 2011 they ran into a storm of protest when charging for .NET Reflector.
 This led to the creation of several free alternatives, including dotPeek, JustDecompile and ILSpy.
 Sad story, fortunate consequences: it led to a plethora of high-quality free decompilers which is great.

 NDepend to go beyond decompilation

-I created NDepend in April 2004 as a small OSS project to compute some Robert C. Martin metrics on .NET projects to show clients when consulting.
+We created NDepend in April 2004 as a small OSS project to compute some Robert C. Martin metrics on .NET projects to show clients when consulting.
 The tool was popular enough to create a commercial version in February 2007 and commit to it full-time.
-The tool evolved a lot and nowadays it is still fully supported and up-to-date with latest .NET technologies.
+The tool evolved a lot.
+Nowadays it is still fully supported and up-to-date with the latest .NET technologies.

-NDepend is not a decompiler like the ones presented above.
-Its main source of data are assemblies and IL code but it can also read PDB files, source files, .csproj/.sln files and even code coverage files produced by various coverage technologies.
-The tool analysis all this data to build a rich and queryable model of your .NET assets.
-Based on this model numerous features and use-cases are proposed:
+NDepend is not a decompiler like the ones above.
+Its main source of data are assemblies and IL code but it can also read PDB files, source files, .csproj/.sln files, and even code coverage files produced by various coverage technologies.
+The tool analyzes all this data to build a rich and queryable model of your .NET assets.
+Numerous features and use cases are based on this model:

 - dependency analysis and code visualization